USER MANUALS

 hive.hdfs.wire-encryption.enabled=true

-The Denodo Embedded MPP data source does not allow you to graphically explore datasets in file formats other than Parquet, such as Avro, CSV or ORC.
-But you can do it manually.
+The Denodo Embedded MPP data source currently does not allow you to graphically explore datasets in file formats other than Parquet, such as Avro, CSV or ORC, directly from the From object storage tab.
+However, you can still work with these formats through a manual process.

-For this you have to create the Hive tables in the Denodo Embedded MPP using a JDBC client.
-And then create the Denodo base views over those Hive tables using From MPP Catalogs tab of the Embedded MPP data source.
+You will need to manually create the Hive tables in the Denodo Embedded MPP using a JDBC client, and then create the Denodo base views over those Hive tables using the From MPP Catalogs tab of the Embedded MPP data source.

-Below there is an example of a Hive catalog properties, hive-orc, connected to the Embedded Hive Metastore to read Avro, CSV or ORC datasets:
+Below is an example of a Hive catalog definition, hive-orc, connected to the Embedded Hive Metastore, configured to read Avro, CSV or ORC datasets:

 # -- Additional catalogs